QuentinRa/blog.quentinra.dev/special/ilo/lists/index.md

 attributes in your constructors, even at null since the teacher is asking you to do it.

-Here is my equals method.
-Please note that this method is "weird".
-You are not checking if two items have the same type but if they have the same content.
+Here is my equals' method.
+Please note that this method is “weird”.
+You are not checking if two items have the same type, but if they have the same content.
 So you will have to check if they are ``Iterable`` then iterate your lists.